 Farmers will soon begin to shift their focus from maintaining a margin to managing growth.
 And while exciting new technology can help with scaling business, no solution is one-size-fits-all––it’s about choosing the path forward that makes the most sense for your farmland.
 So how do you scale intelligently and not opportunistically?

 In the coming years, new farming tech will enable farmers to make smart decisions about new investments, too.

 Retiring farmers who don’t have succession plans or takeover operations leave a lot of open acres on the table.
 Current farmers might want to pick them up.
 And if they do, they’ll need to manage a growing operation.

 That’s where agtech developments will really start to shine.
-With tools that provides a predictive model, farmers can get a better idea of where they’ll need to invest to successfully manage their farm’s expansion.
+With tools that provide a predictive model, farmers can get a better idea of where they’ll need to invest to successfully manage their farm’s expansion.
 And alternatively, these models could also inform farmers if expanding operations wouldn’t be a wise business decision.

 Farming has long prized being at the forefront of human innovation, so it makes sense that now is the time for agtech to make farming smarter and more efficient than ever.
 In 2020 and beyond, agtech will design better ways for farmers and landowners to understand their land, choose the right tools and empower better farmland stewardship.